-ATLANTA — Former NFL running back and founder of Warrick Dunn Charities, Warrick Dunn, will receive the Atlanta Sports Council’s Lifetime Achievement Award Presented by Coca-Cola during the 2021 Atlanta Sports Awards, which will be presented on Aug.
-21 on 11Alive at 7 p.m.
+ATLANTA — Former NFL running back and founder of Warrick Dunn Charities, Warrick Dunn, received the Atlanta Sports Council’s Lifetime Achievement Award Presented by Coca-Cola during the 2021 Atlanta Sports Awards, which was presented on Aug.
+21 on 11Alive.

 Dunn played running back at Florida State University, and in 1997, he was drafted by the Tampa Bay Buccaneers.
 He played for the Bucs for five years before signing with the Atlanta Falcons in 2002.
 During his time in Atlanta, Dunn gained 5,981 rushing yards, the fourth-most in Falcons history, and 30 touchdowns while averaging 4.2 yards per carry.
 He caught 204 passes during his career with the Falcons, the second-most among running backs in franchise history, for 1,635 yards, which is the third-most among Atlanta running backs, and scored six receiving touchdowns.